-- 1. Treasury management is an integral part of the Council's finances providing for cash flow management (i.e. ensuring cash is available when needed and that surplus monies are invested securely) and funding of the Council's capital plans and longer term cash flow requirements. - 2.
-The Council is required by legislation and guidance to produce three strategy statements in relation to treasury management arrangements: - A Treasury Management Strategy which sets out the Council's proposed borrowing for the financial year and establishes the parameters (prudential and treasury indicators) within which officers under delegated authority may undertake such activities; - An Annual Investment Strategy which sets out the Council's policies for managing its investments and for giving priority to the security over liquidity and yield
+- Treasury management is an integral part of the Council's finances providing for cash flow management (i.e. ensuring cash is available when needed and that surplus monies are invested securely) and funding of the Council's capital plans and longer term cash flow requirements. - 2.
+The Council is required by legislation and guidance to produce three strategy statements in relation to treasury management arrangements: - A Treasury Management Strategy which sets out the Council's proposed borrowing for the financial year and establishes the parameters (prudential and treasury indicators) within which officers under delegated authority may undertake such activities:

-- A Policy statement on the basis on which provision is made in the revenue accounts for the repayment of borrowing - the Minimum Revenue Provision Policy Statement - 3.
+- An Annual Investment Strategy which sets out the Council's policies for managing its investments and for giving priority to the security over liquidity and yield - A Policy statement on the basis on which provision is made in the revenue accounts for the repayment of borrowing - the Minimum Revenue Provision Policy Statement - 3.
 The Council is also required to have regard to the CIPFA Code of Practice on Treasury Management which requires: - A Treasury Management Policy Statement (Appendix 2) which sets out the policies and objectives of the Councils treasury management activities - Treasury Management Practices (Appendix 3) which set out the manner in which the Council will seek to achieve those policies and objectives and clear delegated responsibility for overseeing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions - 4.
 The Council has nominated the Audit Committee to be responsible for ensuring effective scrutiny of the treasury management arrangements.

-Treasury Management Strategy Statement 2015/16
+Treasury Management Strategy Statement 2016/17

-- 5. The proposed Treasury Management Strategy Statement (TMSS) for the period 2015/16 is attached at Appendix 1.
-The Strategy has been developed in consultation with our treasury management advisors, Sector Ltd. This statement also incorporates the Investment Strategy. - 6.
+- 5. The proposed Treasury Management Strategy Statement (TMSS) for the period 2016/17 is attached at Appendix 1.
+The Strategy has been developed in consultation with our treasury management advisors, Capita Asset Services.
+This statement also incorporates the Investment Strategy. - 6.
 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
 No treasury management activity is without risk.
 The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 7.
-The TMSS Report also deals with the setting of Prudential Indicators which ensure that the Council's capital investment decisions remain affordable, sustainable and prudent.
-With the introduction of the governments self-financing arrangements for the Housing Revenue account (HRA) there are now specific indicators relating to HRA capital investment. - 8.
+The TMSS Report also deals with the setting of Prudential Indicators which ensure that the Council's capital investment decisions remain affordable, sustainable and prudent. - 8.
 Capital spending is essential to Bristol's future reflecting how the council will evolve in the coming years.
-Any Council spending on capital projects that is not financed from grants and capital receipts is paid for with money the Council borrows. - Every year a portion of the Councils revenue budget must be used to fund debt service, i.e. the payment of interest and principal on debt outstanding.
+Any Council spending on capital projects that is not financed from grants and capital receipts is paid for with money the Council borrows. - 9.
+Every year a portion of the Councils revenue budget must be used to fund debt service, i.e. the payment of interest and principal on debt outstanding.
 The more the Council spends on servicing debt, the less funds are available for the day to day running costs of services. - 10.
-The capital programme is primarily financed by long-term debt for two main reasons: - Equity it is fair that current taxpayers should help pay for the facilities that they use even though they were funded in previous periods, and that future taxpayers contribute to assets currently being brought into use
+The capital programme is primarily financed by long-term debt for two main reasons: - Equity current taxpayers contribute to the debt financing costs for the facilities they use even though they were funded in previous periods, and that future taxpayers contribute to assets currently being brought into use